Pittsburgh Athletic Club (football): First pro football contract

 In 1893, the Allegheny and Pittsburgh split two games, with the Pittsburgh winning 6–0 at Exposition Park and the Alleghenys winning, 8–4, in East Liberty.
 The year was far more significant for several other reasons, however.
 On October 4, Pittsburgh signed a player to a formal pro football contract which stated that the player must participate in all Pittsburgh games and will not play for anyone else during those games.
 In return the player was paid $50 per game by the Pittsburgh club.
 While contract has been torn at the signature line, it is believed that the first contracted player was Grant Dibert who played halfback and was a member of the Pittsburgh A. C. since 1890.

 1894–1898

-Pittsburgh continued to play until 1901.
-However, the club lost its major rival, Allegheny, in 1896 when the Amateur Athletic Union suspended the Allegheny team for its flagrant violations of amateur rules.
-After successful seasons in 1896 and 1897, the pro football turmoil had upset Allegheny club so greatly that the sport was dropped.
-By that time the new Duquesne Country and Athletic Club became the dominating force in Pittsburgh-area football.
-However, the Pittsburgh A. C. also lost ground to the Latrobe Athletic Association, located in neighboring Westmoreland County.
-In 1898, Pittsburgh put together a roster of local stars to play against Duquesne.
-However, the Pittsburgh A. C. lost the game 34–0.
+Pittsburgh continued to play until 1898.
+The club lost its major rival, Allegheny, when the Amateur Athletic Union suspended the Allegheny team for its flagrant violations of amateur rules.
+After Allegheny's strong seasons in 1894 and 1896, the pro football turmoil had upset the Allegheny club so greatly that the sport was dropped.
+By that time the new Duquesne Country and Athletic Club in Pittsburgh, and the Latrobe and Greensburg clubs in neighboring Westmoreland County, had become potent forces in western Pennsylvania football.
+The PAC repeatedly failed to beat its in-city rival Duquesne, and in 1898 was routed by them 34–0 and 27–0.
 Pittsburgh finally decided the cost of paying football players only to watch them lose to Duquesne was a poor investment for the club's treasury.
 They quietly disappeared from the Pittsburgh football scene.